RikVolger/fluidized-bed-ct/README.md

 conda install astra-toolbox -c astra-toolbox/label/dev
 ```

+In the terminal, navigate to the folder where you want to keep the code (preferably local, on the `C:` drive \[for Windows\]).
 Then download this package:
 ```shell
 git clone https://github.com/RikVolger/fluidized-bed-ct.git
 ```
 Currently, the repositories do not contain a _setup.py_.
 To run a script (e.g. `some_script.py`),
-make sure that Python finds the modules by addint the folder to _PYTHONPATH_ e.g. through `conda develop`:
+make sure that Python finds the modules by adding the folder to _PYTHONPATH_ e.g. through `conda develop`:
 ```shell
 cd path/to/fluidized-bed-ct
 conda activate fluidized_bed_ct
 conda develop .
 ```

-## 2. Run a calibration

-First install the _CaTE_ scripts are available to Python.
+The calibration relies on the _CaTE_ scripts.
+Install these in the same folder:

 ```shell
 git clone https://github.com/adriaangraas/cate
 ```

+## 2. Run a calibration

 In **scripts/calib/** there are scripts that show how to calibrate the
 geometry using a marker object with glued metal markers on it.
 The scripts can